telefonicaid/perseo-fe/docs/user/index.md

 An `action` can include references to one or more of the available atributes of the context broker's notification.
 This allows you to leverage context information in a very simple way.
 For example, the `sms`, `email`, and `post` actions include a `template` field that can be used to build the body of the message/request.
 This text can include placeholders for those attributes of the generated complex event.
-The placeholder takes the form of `${X}`, with `X` being one of the
+The placeholder takes the form of `${X}`, with `X` among several possibilities (entity id, attribute value, etc.).
-following:

 -   `id` for the id of the entity that triggers the rule.
 -   `type` for the type of the entity that triggers the rule.